iaeiou/blue-plankton-2/content/posts/winter.md

 ## Pellet Stoves

+Pellet stoves are a great option for efficiency.
+Like wood stoves, they're free-standing metal units that efficiently radiate heat.

+The main difference is in the fuel.
+Wood pellets are made of pressed recycled wood waste.
+They look exactly like guinea pig food pellets.

+You'll use a large scoop to deposit wood pellets into a tray near the top of your unit.

+Like propane stoves, your pellet stove can be connected to a thermostat.
+When the temperature dips below a certain level, an automated mechanism will tilt the internal tray holding pellets and dump more on to the fire.

+Pellets are easier to physically manage than firewood.
+However, you'll need to keep an eye on suppliers.

+For more information, visit the [Pellet Fuel Institute](https://www.pelletheat.org/).

 ## Electric Baseboard Heat

 My backup was (and is) electric baseboard heat.
 However, I'd suggest you avoid using baseboard heat if possible.
 It really ramps up your electric bill.